 Minimal if existing materials are used.
 If new materials are developed, cost is TBD.

-DECISION MAKERS:

-CAEECC mini WG.

 3.4 During Membership Phase Recommendations

-Competency Building Recommendation #4: Develop and adopt a DEI Lens to utilize for decision-making and planning of CAEECC and CPUC strategies
+Consensus Competency Building Recommendation #4: Develop and adopt a DEIJ framework and lens to utilize for decision-making and planning of CAEECC and CAEECC influence to CPUC strategies

-WHAT: A tool that helps ensure processes related to design, implementation, and evaluation within CAEECC consistently consider the concepts of diversity, equity, and inclusion (DEI).
-It consists of DEI-driven questions that serve as guidelines for CAEECC member representatives and staff to reflect on decision making processes, including but not limited to naming potential assumptions, identifying who is or is not included and when, and determining if and how a decision prioritizes and impacts the communities prioritized by the CPUC.
+WHAT: A tool that helps ensure processes related to design, implementation, and evaluation within CAEECC consistently consider the concepts of diversity, equity, inclusion, and justice (DEIJ).
+It consists of DEIJ-driven questions that serve as guidelines for CAEECC member representatives and staff to reflect on decision making processes, including but not limited to naming potential assumptions, identifying who is or is not included and when, and determining if and how a decision prioritizes and impacts the communities prioritized by the CPUC.

-WHY: To increase the likelihood that CAEECC’s decisions center DEI through individual and group accountability and intentional reflection.
+WHY: To increase the likelihood that CAEECC’s decisions center DEIJ through individual and group accountability and intentional reflection.

-HOW: First, assemble a small group of CAEECC staff and member representatives to own this plan.
-Second, research possible content and formats for the DEI Lens.
-Third, develop and finalize the document.
-Fourth, develop a plan to train representatives and staff on Lens use.
-Fifth, create opportunities throughout and after the development of the Lens for stakeholders to provide feedback.
-Sixth, determine a cadence for re-evaluating the tool to keep it relevant and in alignment with industry needs.
+HOW: First, assemble a small group (TBD) who hold the expertise for EJ and equity in a DEI lens to own this plan.
+Second, define framework and lens.
+Third, research possible content and formats for the DEI Lens.
+Fourth, develop and finalize the document.
+Fifth, develop a plan to train representatives and staff on Lens use.
+Sixth, create opportunities throughout and after the development of the Lens for stakeholders to provide feedback.
+Seventh, determine a cadence for re-evaluating the tool to keep it relevant and in alignment with industry needs.

 COST IMPACT: This recommendation requires deliberate budgeting for staff research and development time.
-Also dependent on representative compensation.
+Also dependent on representative compensation including Restructuring WG and other EJ expert consultants.
 No cost for materials.

-DECISION MAKERS: Small group of CAEECC staff and member representatives

 Competency Building Recommendation #5: Trainings and refreshers led by underrepresented communities

 WHAT: In conjunction with educational materials, CAEECC member organizations and representatives will be provided and expected to, wherever possible, participate in DEI and EE trainings and other learning forums organized or otherwise sponsored by CAEECC.
-For this work, the CAEECC DEI Lens should be utilized to develop, implement, and evaluate these forums, especially in considering their facilitators.
+For this work, the CAEECC DEI Lens/Framework should be utilized to develop, implement, and evaluate these forums, especially in considering their facilitators.

 WHY: CAEECC is committed to the development of member organizations and representatives.
 CAEECC also recognizes the need to economically support the organizations and individuals who have developed expertise in the fields of DEI and EE.